ungvilde/FYS4150/Project 2/README.md

 # Project 2 - Scaling equations, eigenvalue problems, code testing
 ## One-dimensional buckling beam

-To build (Vilde)
+# Project description
+For this project, we have implemented the Jacobi rotation algorithm.
+This is an iterative method that computes a numerical approximation of the eigenvalues and eigenvectors of real symmetrical matrices.

+# Instructions
+To compile and link the C++ code, use
-> CPATH=/opt/homebrew/include LIBRARY_PATH=/opt/homebrew/lib g++ main.cpp -std=c++11 -larmadillo src/*.cpp -I include -o main.exe
+> g++ main.cpp -std=c++11 -larmadillo src/*.cpp -I include -o main.exe

-To run
+And run with
 > ./main.exe

-## To include...
-- Project Description
-- Repo overview
-- How to run (make user able to provide command line args to produce own results?)
+To generate plots, use
+> python plot.py

+# Overview
+- **main.cpp** is the main program where we test our functions, and compute numerical and analytical solutions
+- **algorithm.cpp + .hpp** contains the functions relevant for executing the jacobi rotation algorithm, i.e. finding the largest off-diagonal element, doing the rotation, and iterating the rotation until the threshold requirement is met.
+- **utils.cpp + .hpp** contains reusable functions, such as creating a tridiagonal matrix, finding analytical solutions, and comparing the numerical and analytical solutions
+- **plot.py** is a script for generating the plots